adwski/vidi/docs/happy_path.md

 Response will contain generated unique URL that can be fed to any player that understands MPEG-DASH.

 Compose project provides dash.js player which can be used to test if video can actually be played.
-Open http://localhost:8080/ in Chrome, paste `watch_url` at the input bar on the top and hit play.
+Open http://localhost:8080/ in Chrome, paste `watch_url` into the input bar at the top and hit play.
 Video should start playing.

 > (Relatively) latest chrome should play video with no problems.
 There's some issues with Safari, do not use it for now.
 Other browsers were not tested.

-Watch URL will be valid as long as session is not expired (which is 10 min by default).
+Watch URL will be valid as long as session is not expired (which is 5 min after last segment request by default).
 If session is expired, watch URL will return 404.
 To watch video again, you should again request watch URL from video API.

 #### Delete video